On this page:

 In future, we intend for the funding in plans to be more closely aligned with a participant’s level of functional capacity and need, with plans being more flexible for participants to purchase the supports they need.

-To do this, we need to build personalised plan budgets using consistently gathered, evidence-based information on a person’s functional capacity from their independent assessment, along with information on environmental factors to determine their support needs.
+To do this, we need to build personalised budgets using consistently gathered, evidence-based information on a person’s functional capacity from their independent assessment, along with information on environmental factors to determine their support needs.

 Design the right independent assessment process for all types of participants.

 NDIS participants include all types of people with all types of disabilities.

 We need to make sure that the way we introduce independent assessments is also right for participants with complex and psychosocial disabilities, and participants who are of Aboriginal and Torres Strait Islander or culturally and linguistically diverse backgrounds.

 Through the pilot, we’re collecting data on language, cultural barriers, environmental and social barriers to help us to design the independent assessment process for all participants.

 In this pilot, we’re building on what we learnt in the first pilot to embed the right processes and training for assessors qualified to do the independent assessments, and the NDIA staff who make access and planning decisions under the NDIS Act.